stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_kernel.md

   END MODULE setval_field_w0_mod
 ```

-The generated subroutine body with the argument list and declarations can
+The generated subroutine body with the argument list and declarations
-be used to complete the kernel stub above (note that the generated
+can be used to complete the kernel stub above (note that the generated
-`USE constants_mod` statement is redundant as per LFRic convention it is
-already declared at the module level).
+`USE constants_mod` statement is already declared at the module level
+in the LFRic kernel source so it does not need to be copied from the
+generated stub code).

 `rscalar_2` denotes the read-only scalar argument passed from the
 [LFRic algorithm layer](LFRic_algorithm.md) as is.
-As said
+The field argument,
+however, is more complicated - as said [above](#what-kernels-do), kernels
-[above](#what-kernels-do), kernels operate on a subset of a field
-object and the generated code reflects the required information for a
+operate on a subset of a field object and the generated code reflect
-kernel to read from and update a field:
+the required information for a kernel to read from and update a field:
 * `nlayers` is the number of vertical layers in the mesh that the
   field's DoFs are placed on (or the number of cells in a vertical
   column that the kernel operates on);
 * `field_1_w0` is the data stored in an LFRic field object;
 * `ndf_w0` is the number of all DoFs (owned and annexed) for the field
-  argument defined on `W0` function space;
+  argument defined on the `W0` function space;
 * `undf_w0` is the number of owned DoFs for the field argument defined
-  on `W0` function space;
+  on the `W0` function space;
 * `map_w0` is the DoF-map for the cell at the base of the column for
-  the `W0` function space that this field is defined on (the map
+  the `W0` function space that this field is defined on.
+Since the mesh
+  used in LFRic is unstructured in the horizontal, the location of the
+  DoFs (in the data array) for a given cell must be looked up.
+The map
-  contains local IDs of DoFs in a partition).
+  contains local IDs of DoFs in a partition.

 ---
 **NOTE**